iamgamingcommunity/DarkRP/CONTRIBUTING.md

 ## Getting Involved
-To contribute to the project, please submit Pull Requests adhering to the following guidelines:
+You must have a basic understanding of S&Box & Game Development.
+You also must have the clear idea of what we're doing with this project.
+We're creating things in certain ways to ensure modularity.
+Below has infomation about what our 'Direction' is with this project.

-- **Focused Changes:** Each Pull Request should address a single feature, modification, or bug fix.
+### What is Our 'Direction' with Recreating DarkRP in S&Box?...
-- **Clear Descriptions:** Provide a concise summary of the changes introduced in the Pull Request.
+- The Main priority of this project is that it's compatible with actions graphs as much as possible.
-- **Documentation for Core Features:** If your contribution is a fundamental component that other parts of the project will rely on, please include detailed documentation with usage examples.
+- Almost 1-1 Recreating DarkRP in S&Box with Smart Improvements(Meaning: We're not creating Wiremod, or Addon related stuff.
+Just the base with needed improvements from Garry's Mod.)
-- **Code Reusability:** Strive to minimize code duplication by leveraging existing components and functions.
-Consider creating reusable modules or libraries for shared logic.
+- Aiming for the project to be as modularity as possible.
-- **Follow Code Guidelines:** Please follow our [Code Guidelines](#code-guidelines).
+- Using the Base Player Controller From Facepunch

 ### Effective Communication

 Open communication is essential for a successful project!
-We encourage you to join our [Discord server](https://discord.com/invite/yBDk9Xr6VB) before contributing.
+We encourage you to join the Discord when it's posted here before contributing.
 This is a great platform to:

 - Discuss your ideas and plans with the development team.
 - Get feedback on potential contributions.